 In particular, the long gauntlet cut screams ‘warmth’, as do the easily-adjustable drawcords to really trap the heat and the wrist strap for a secure fit in the most dynamic of situations.

-Decathlon Wedze Adult Downhill Skiing Mittens
+Decathlon Wedze Downhill Skiing Mittens

 Decathlon Wedze ski mittens